Huotes/CommitMaker/README.md

 Chuck Norris doesn't say 'who's your daddy', because he knows the answer.

 My daily Unix command list: unzip; strip; touch; finger; mount; fsck; more; yes; unmount; sleep.

+When Chuck Norris has sex with a man, it won't be because he is gay.
+It will be because he has run out of women.